 - It’s not as breathable or ventilated as mesh suits.

 There aren’t many differences between this suit and the Max Pro.
 The quality and efficiency of the suit haven’t been lost here, though the material is different and the design varies.
-The main consideration is that this suit is made from mixed material (cotton and polyester).
+The main consideration is that this suit is made from mixed materials (cotton and polyester).

 Other than that, the features are the same.
 You’ll still get a fully zippered suit with a hood veil included.
 The extra velcro fastenings are still in place and the customer satisfaction is the same.